Can I travel with Northern?

-Some stations are now offering slightly different opening times to what you may be used to.
+Some stations may be offering slightly different opening times to what you may be used to.
 Check before you travel on our station pages for up to date station opening times and information

 What if I cannot board the last service of the day?

 Where possible try to not rely on the last service of the day.
 If you can't board a service due to to crowding, we will consider your onward travel on a case by case basis.
 Customers left in an unstaffed station should call 0800 138 5560 and speak to a member of our customer experience team.

 When is the best time to travel and are there any time to avoid?

 As a result of the coronavirus pandemic, customer travel patterns have changed and we are still monitoring what services are busy at what time.
 Customers should allow extra time for journeys, and buy tickets online, via the mobile app, or on smartcards.
 Customers should, where possible, avoid planning to travel on the last services of the day.